mastermindML/.github/README.md

 MASTERMINDML is open-sourced under the MIT license.
 Feel free to fork, modify, and use it in your projects.<br />

-Embark on your journey to smarter machine learning with MASTERMINDML – where your data's potential is limitless, and every model is a step towards the future of autonomous decision-making.<br />
+Embark on your journey to smarter machine learning with MASTERMINDML – stepping stones toward the future of autonomous decision-making<br />

 ################################<br />